GreensterRox/gwc/README.md

-#THIS IS WORK IN PROGRESS - please come back soon :-)
+#THIS IS WORK IN PROGRESS - please come back very soon :-)

 #The Green Web Framework is an Ultra Lightweight PHP Web Framework for rapid development of web sites !